apache/fury-site/docs/guide/dart/external-types.md

 Keep field IDs and the registered type identity stable across peers.
 A field name must still match the corresponding property on the local target class.

-## When to Use a Manual Serializer
+## When to Use a Custom Serializer

-Use a [manual serializer](custom-serializers.md) when the target needs a custom wire body, field-name translation, value conversion, factory-only construction, private state, or any reconstruction rule that cannot be expressed through matching public getters, constructor parameters, and
+Use a [custom serializer](custom-serializers.md) when the target needs a custom wire body, field-name translation, value conversion, factory-only construction, private state, or any reconstruction rule that cannot be expressed through matching public getters, constructor parameters, and